-Tips to encourage model behaviour:
+Tips to encourage positive behaviour:

 - Show appreciation and love through words and affection.
 Your child will learn to talk and act based on how you talk to them and how you treat them.